MHickey2/Wannabe-Healthy/README.md

 ## 5. Features  <a name="features"></a>

+There are features common to all pages in the site and these are foundin the base.html page.
+These include:

+- The Logo and Site Title:

+- The Navigation Bar:
+  The navigation exists in different forms, for a general user the navigation contains home, about, recipes and an account dropdown with register and login options.
+For a logged in user the naviation contains, home, about, recipes, profile and logout.
+When logged in you will also see your profile picture to the right of the other options.

+  Ons smaller screens, there is a hamburger menu where the navitation items appear in a collapsable dropdown menu.

+- The Footer:
+  The Footer contains a blurb on the site, some contact details and social media icons, also the copyright information on the WannabeHealthy site.

 <br>

 ### 1. Home Page   <a name="homepage"></a>

-The home page has an intro image and a short paragraph of text explaining the purpose of the site.
+The home page has an introductory image and a short paragraph of text explaining the purpose of the site, helping the user find out the theme of the site up front.

 <br>